 That being said, I feel the Roku takes the lead – at least in terms of how clean and easy to understand the interface is.
-Your apps (they’re called ‘Channels’ on Roku) take centre-stage, with big icons that stay in place (but you can re-order them anyway you want).
+Your apps (they’re called ‘Channels’ on Roku) take centre-stage, with big icons that stay in place (but you can re-order them any way you want).

 HDR stands for “High Dynamic Range” – it’s a technology that helps improve contrast rates, making the picture more accurate.
 It also provides a larger colour palette and more colour shades – and with a proper TV, it can make quite a difference in picture quality (but your streaming service needs to support HDR as well!).

-And Google’s Chromecast?
-The model presented here only supports Full HD (1080p) – so no 4K or HDR at all.
+Don’t forget that the older, cheaper Chromecast version (the one without the remote), only supports Full HD (1080p) – so no 4K or HDR at all.

 Performance is sometimes hard to measure on a streaming device – after all, every app and streaming service works differently, and it isn’t always the stick’s fault when something goes wrong.